kruffin/go2mazing/README.md

     git submodule update --init --recursive

 ### Prereqs
+There are two ways to build this program:

+1. To run directly on the Go Advance.
+2. To run on a GLFW compatible computer.

+#### 0. Common
+The following packages are required:

+    build-essential libopenal-dev

+#### 1. Go Advance Prereqs
 This requires the libgo2 library from: https://github.com/OtherCrashOverride/libgo2 It should already be on the ODroid Go Advance.

-It also requires the following packages:

-    build-essential libopenal-dev

 To build the application run:

+    make go2

+#### 2. GLFW
+Requires the additional package:

+    libglfw3-dev

+To build run:

-    make
+    make glfw

-## Install
+## Install on Go Advance

 Clone the repo and copy over to the go advance (or clone directly on the go advance).
 Do the build.